-In contrast, some respondents said their company lacks the key performance indicators for articulating the value of their ideas, completed challenges, or the crowdsourcing program as a whole.
-Other respondents noted that it's difficult to quantify certain benefits, such as client experience, behavior changes, or process improvements.
-Still others said they struggle with getting responses and feedback from challenge teams.
-There is a clear need for increased focus on calculating value in any form and improved tracking system.
+Some respondents said their company doesn't yet have key performance indicators for the softer metrics of employee engagement, culture, and collaboration, such as an established Employee Net Promoter Score (eNPS) or internal employee surveys showing how "innovative" employees thought the company was.
+Other respondents noted that it's difficult to quantify certain benefits, such as client experience, behaviors or process changes.
+Others said they struggle with getting responses and feedback from challenge teams.
+Some listed the need for a better tracking system.